ewertonvaz/pbh_vcf/README-en.md

 The chatbot interface was kept at maximum possible decoupled from the engines this way it's possible, changing only one line of code, to implement the communication with various chatbot engines.

-Além disso, seguindo as instruções e respeitando a interface é plenamente possível desenvolver seu próprio engine ou aprimorar os que são fornecidos com esta bibloteca.
+Following the docks instructions and programming accordingly to interface definition is fully possible to develop you own engine or improve the ones provide with this library.

-Neste projeto estão contido 4 engines padrão localizados na pasta *src\engines*, são eles:
+In this project there are four default engines located at *src\engines* folder, as described below:

-- **pbah_bot.js** : é o engine default, implementa um chatbot com acesso ao servidor local e contém a demonstração dos recursos, como tipos de mensagens, disponíveis atualmente neste projeto.
+- **pbah_bot.js** : it's the default engine that implements a local server access chatbot and contains a demo of the resources as audio an image messages that are available in this project.
-- **pbah_api_bot.js** : este engine contém um exemplo de como acessar uma API usando esta bibloteca.
+- **pbah_api_bot.js** : this engine contains a sample of how to access an API using this chatbot library.
-- **dialogflow.js** : contém o código necessário para acessar o Google Dialogflow.
+- **dialogflow.js** : implements a simple engine with the code necessary to access the Google Dialogflow service.
-- **qnamaker.js** : contém o código necessário para acessar o Microsoft Q&A Maker.
+- **qnamaker.js** :  a code sample that demonstrates how to interact with Microsoft QnA Maker.

-Tenha em mente que estes engines são exemplos simplificados e meu objetivo foi fornecer a você um ponto de partida a partir do qual possa desenvolver aplicativos de chatbot mais sofisticados conforme sua necessidade.
+Keep in mind that this engines are simplified sample and my intention was give to you a starting point from which you can develop chatbot apps more sophisticated accordingly your needs.

-Você poder acessar o [Guia de Engines](docs/pt-br/Engines.md) para aprender como alternar entre os motores acima e os princípios básicos para desenvolver os seus próprios engines a partir dos exemplos desta biblioteca.
+You can read th [Engine Guide](docs/en-en/Engines.md) to learn how to change the provided engines above and the basic principles to develop your own engines from the samples provided in this library.

-## Build e Deploy para produção
+## Build for production and Deploy

 Após realizar as alterações que você deseja e escolher o engine desejado, execute o comando abaixo para compilar, minificar e gerar os arquivos do chatbot que poderão ser usados em produção: